By Ellie Simmonds

 Other draught trouble spots

 Draughts can appear in all sorts of places.
-Other key trouble spots include:
+Key trouble spots include:

 - Cracks in walls: These can be filled with cement or hard-setting fillers.
-If cracks start appearing, there could be a problem with your walls and you should consult a surveyor.
+You should consult a surveyor if big cracks start appearing, as this could mean there's a problem with your walls.

-- Old extractor fans: The fan outlet can be filled with bricks or concrete, then sealed.
+- Disused extractor fans: Old fan outlets can be filled with bricks or concrete, then sealed.

 - Floorboards and skirting boards: See our guide on how to stop draughts from floors.